balena-io/docs/pages/learn/accounts/enterprise-sso.md

+---
+title: Enterprise Single Sign-On
+excerpt: Setup balenaCloud SSO authentication using SAML 2.0
+---

 # Enterprise Single Sign-On (SSO)

 __Note:__ This feature is currently only available on [Enterprise plans](https://www.balena.io/pricing).

 BalenaCloud Enterprise Single Sign-On (SSO) using SAML (Security Assertion Markup Language) allows organizations to manage user access and authentication through their existing identity providers (IdP).
 This integration simplifies the login process for users by enabling them to use their corporate credentials to access BalenaCloud services.
 By leveraging SAML, enterprises can enhance security, streamline user management, and ensure compliance with their internal policies and procedures.

 Configuring an identity provider (IdP) as a login method necessitates setup within both balenaCloud and the identity provider itself.
-For detailed instructions on the required configurations, please refer to our example [IdP specific documentation](#how-to-setup-an-identity-provider).
+For detailed instructions on the required configurations, please refer to our example [IdP specific documentation](/learn/accounts/idp-setup/microsoft-entra-saml-setup/).

 ## Link a SAML Identity Provider

 To enable Single Sign-On (SSO) for BalenaCloud organizations, it is necessary to establish a connection with your external Identity Provider (IdP).
 This process assumes that you have already configured a SAML 2.0 IdP and possess an XML certificate ready for upload.
-If you have not yet set up an IdP, please refer to the section [How to Setup an Identity Provider](#how-to-setup-an-identity-provider) for guidance.
+If you have not yet set up an IdP, please refer to the section [Identity Provider setup](/learn/accounts/idp-setup/microsoft-entra-saml-setup/) section for guidance.

 1. To configure an Identity Provider, you must be logged in as the `Administrator` of an organization subscribed to an [Enterprise plan](https://www.balena.io/).
 2. From the dashboard navigate to and select [Identity Provider](https://dashboard.balena-cloud.com/identity-provider) from the left-hand menu.